Reading Time: 12 minutes

 The first step is figuring out what you love.
 Do you love working with people?
 Or do you prefer being alone in a quiet space?
 Once you know what you love, finding work that matches your interests will be easier.

-After you identify exciting work, it’s time to research careers that match your interests.
-There are many different career options, so it’s important to spend time considering your options.
+After you identify exciting work, research careers that match.
+There are many different career options, so it’s worth taking the time to consider what’s realistic, what’s available, and what would actually fit how you work best.

-Once you have an idea of the careers that interest you, it’s time to try them out.
-Many companies offer internships or job shadowing opportunities.
-This will allow you to see if the career is a good fit for you.
+Once you have an idea of the careers that interest you, try them out.
+Many companies offer internships, contract work, or job shadowing opportunities — and freelance platforms make it easier than ever to test a role in a small way before committing fully.

-Talk to People in Your Field
+Talk to people in your field

 Your strengths are qualities that come most naturally to you.
 Every individual possesses strengths to different degrees, giving each person a unique strengths profile.
 When you know your strengths, you can improve your life and thrive.

 The best way to find work that you love is by taking action.
-This includes applying for jobs, networking with professionals, and learning new skills.
+Apply for jobs, network with professionals, learn new skills.
 If you’re willing to put in the effort, you will find work you love.

 Conclusion